8325 B.C. Day Before The Seige of Amritambu

 “Satayu soldiers,” Madhava growled, “and Senapati Veerata!”

-As he spoke, the smoke dissipated.
-Little Amodini saw the young general riding on a magnificent steed at the forefront of the moving enemy column.
-The spectacle imprinted itself in her mind.
 Veerata and his horse sprang onward, as though with a single purpose.
 His dark mantle billowed behind him.
 The wind blew his curly black locks of hair into a halo around his head.
-The dust that rose from the horse's hooves had masked his face and arms making him look even more sinister to the little princess.
-His top-knot appeared to be saturated in sweat.
-A frown clouded his sweaty brow, further darkening his attractive young face.
+The dust that rose from the horse's hooves had masked his face and arms, making him look even more sinister to the little princess.
+His top-knot bobbed up and down.
+A frown clouded his sweaty brow, further darkening his attractive youthful face.

 “Fifty soldiers,” Madhava muttered.
 “He’s brought half a regiment here.”